Frequently Asked Questions

 I own several flats in Carlton Gate; should I pay for each flat?

-Yes, you should pay for each of your flats with an individual payment reference unique to your properties.
+Yes, you should have paid for each of your flats with an individual payment reference unique to your properties.

 If we don’t reach the threshold and this does not go ahead, will I get a refund?